hwa6/marketplace.js/README.md

 nodemon app.js
 ```

+Next, you must use the https URL defined by ngrok, for example, `https://hackaton.ngrok.io`
+:exclamation::exclamation::exclamation:\
+**Henry Edit**:\
+I have configured the package such that it should install nodemon by default.
+If it doesn't that is because I messed up.
+If
+`nodemon app.js` generates an error, use the command `sudo npm install -g nodemon` to install it on your machine.
+:exclamation::exclamation::exclamation:\

+**Note:** I highly recommend installing [Nodemon](https://github.com/remy/nodemon).
+It watches for any changes in your node.js app and automatically restarts the
+server.
+Once installed, instead of `node app.js` use `nodemon app.js`.
+It will
+save you a lot of time in the long run, because you won't need to manually
+restart the server each time you make a small change in code.
+To install, run
+`sudo npm install -g nodemon`.

 **Warning:** If you want to use some API that need https to work (for example Pinterest or facebook),
 you will need to download [ngrok](https://ngrok.com/).
 You must start ngrok after starting the project.